-Ghosts Make Better Friends: A Book Report on 'Wait till Helen Comes'
+Ghosts Make Better Friends, A Book Report on 'Wait Till Helen Comes' by Mary Downing Hahn

-There often comes a moment in a young girl’s life—somewhere between the time when you start making your Barbies bone each other and the time when you start holding a furious vigil over your vulva looking for your first pubes—when things take a turn for...
+There often comes a moment in a young girl’s life—somewhere between the time when you start making your Barbies bone each other, and the time when you start holding a furious vigil over your vulva looking for your first pubes—when things take a turn...

 Photo by Flickr user Steve Jurvetson

 The Book Report is a series that promises to deliver exactly what it promises: reports on books by the people who’ve read them.
-Catch evenings of live, in-person Book Reports that will remind you of the third grade in the best possible way with hosts Leigh Stein and Sasha Fletcher every month at the Gallery at Le Poisson Rouge, on Bleecker Street in Manhattan.
+Catch evenings of live, in-person Book Reports that will remind you of the third grade in the best possible way with hosts Leigh Stein and Sasha Fletcher every month at The Gallery at Le Poisson Rouge on Bleecker Street in New York.
 The next one is tonight at 7 PM.

 It makes a lot of sense that girls around this age get into ghosts, since the transition from childhood to adulthood is so fucking bizarre and nonsensical that it might as well be the transition from life to the beyond, right?

 And adulthood seems so stuffed with secrets, you might as well turn to ghosts—our grand cultural ambassadors of secrets!—for some insights.
 Ghosts, we’re led to believe, know not only the secrets of space, time, and existence—they also know whatever secrets they’ve picked up while watching all of us cry and masturbate all the time.
 Ghosts know important facts, like that you should make unselfish life choices, or that your uncle killed your father, or that you shouldn’t disrespect ancient burial grounds by building mid-priced suburban homes on top of them.
 Ghost, much like popular girls in high school, are so far on the inside track, they don’t even have to run.